muon-rw/Otherworld-Origins/README.md

 2. Custom spells - 10%
 - Otherworld mob mods -
 Probably best to do this per-mob instead of trying to inject goals.
-1. Summon Beast 25% (outline done, need to add more mobs)
+1. Summon Beast 25% (proof of concept done, need to add more mobs)
 2. Summon Undead 75% (complete but needs fixes)
 3. Other Summons ?